luno/workflow/README.md

 ---

-## Workflow's RunState
+### What is a workflow Run

+When a Workflow is triggered it creates an individual workflow instance called a Run.
+This is represented as workflow.Run in [Workflow](https://github.com/luno/workflow).
+Each run has a lifecycle which is a finite set of states - commonly referred to as Finite State Machine.
+Each workflow Run has the following of states (called RunState in [Workflow](https://github.com/luno/workflow)):

+1. Initiated
+2. Running
+3. Paused
+4. Completed
+5. Cancelled
+6. Data Deleted
+7. Requested Data Deleted

-RunState is the state of a Run and can only exist in one state at any given time.
-RunState is a finite state machine and allows for control over the Run.
-A Run is every instance of a triggered workflow.
+A Run can only exist in one state at any given time and the RunState allows for control over the Run.
 ```mermaid
 ---
 title: Diagram the run states of a workflow